nurul3101/docs-1/docs/lib/datastore/fragments/ios/auth-model.md

 ## Configuration

-Upon successfully running `amplify push` per the last step, `amplifyconfiguration.json` will have a section under "awsAPIPlugins" and "awsCoognitoAuthPlugin" with the corresponding API and Auth configurations.
+Upon successfully running `amplify push` per the last step, `amplifyconfiguration.json` will have a section under "awsAPIPlugins" and "awsCognitoAuthPlugin" with the corresponding API and Auth configurations.
 Your `amplifyconfiguration.json` may look like this:

 ```json
 {